NxNiki/convertToNWB/notebooks/README.md

 # Notebooks

-The following notebooks are template for converting data to NWB.
+The following notebooks are templates for converting data to NWB.

 ### 00-Intro&Metadata